nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Design considerations:

 - **Alternative 1 (current choice):**
   `Status` is implemented as a `enum` class.
 Enumerations offer compile time type safety, reducing the risk of runtime errors.
-Enumerations implementation would have better space complexity.
+Enumeration implementation has better space complexity.
 With the `enum` implementation, all the shows would reference the same `enum` static class.
 However, for the class implementation, a new `Status` instance is  instantiated each time a `Show` object is created.
   - Pros: Offers compile time type safety.
   - Cons: Harder to implement for people who are not familiar with `enum` class.

 - **Alternative 2 :** `Status` is implemented as a regular class that encapsulates a String or Integer which would represent the status of the show (`watching`, `completed` and `plan-to-watch`).
   - Pros: Easier to implement as it is what most people are more familiar with.
   - Cons: Lack of compile time safety.